devops-education/Teaching-Methods-in-DevOps-Education/.github/ISSUE_TEMPLATE/challenge_overcome_request.md

 ---
-name: Teaching Experience Request
+name: Challenge Overcome Request
-about: " Sharing teaching experience.
+about: " Sharing the challenge overcome.
 If this doesn’t look right, choose a different type."
-title: "<Short sentence that resume how the teaching method was implement in a DevOps course>"
+title: "<Short sentence that resume how the challenge was overcome by the teaching method in your DevOps course>"
 labels: new-teaching-method-experience
 assignees: ''